 George A. Lipsky Memorial Award: This prize is designed to recognize that student who most closely represents the characteristics of excellence that were possessed by George A. Lipsky, chair of the Political Science Department from 1967-1971.
 The award will be predicated on the student’s breadth of learning, not merely in the field of political science, but in the disciplines within the liberal arts curriculum as well; the student’s commitment to humane and civilized values; and the student’s ability to analyze and evaluate contemporary social issues.

 George D. Lovell Award: The Lovell Award is presented annually to a junior or senior who has exhibited significant academic achievement in social studies.
 This award is provided by income from a fund established in 1986 by family, friends, colleagues, and former students of Dr. Lovell, long-time chairman of Division III, chairman of the Psychology Department, and Beesley Distinguished Professor.
-The recipient is chosen by the Chair of Division III and the Dean of Students, with preference, when appropriate, for a minority student with financial need.
+The recipient is chosen by the Chair of Division III and the Dean of Students.

 George Lewes Mackintosh Memorial Fund: Established by the late James Putnam Goodrich in memory of the sixth president of the College, the fund provides scholarships to six graduating seniors each year, without regard to need, who will be going on to graduate or professional schools.
 The recipients of the scholarships are designated as Mackintosh Fellows.
 Selection is made by a committee of the College upon departmental recommendations.